nlgranger/SeqTools/docs/tutorial.rst

+.. currentmodule:: lproc

 Tutorial
 ========

 Simple mapping
 --------------

-The most basic (and possibly the most useful) function is :func:`lproc.rmap` which maps a function to each elements of a container such as a list or an
+The most basic (and possibly the most useful) function is :func:`rmap` which maps a function to each elements of a container such as a list or an
 array: